Pranjalib103/Customer-Segmentation-and-Analysis-on-Azure/README.md

 #### Feature Engineering:
 In the project we done first RFM analysis  to understand customer behavior by breaking it down into three key metrics are Recency, Frequency, and Monetary.
 These metrics enable us to segment customers based on their purchasing habits and spending patterns, which is importatnt for targeted marketing and churn prediction.
 In our project, we calculated three key RFM metrics:
-•	Recency: We measured how recently each customer made their last purchase by calculating the number of days since their last transaction.
+1)Recency: We measured how recently each customer made their last purchase by calculating the number of days since their last transaction.
-•	Frequency: We counted the number of transactions made by each customer in a given time frame.
+2)Frequency: We counted the number of transactions made by each customer in a given time frame.
-•	Monetary: We summed up the total spending for each customer to identify high-value customers.
+3)	Monetary: We summed up the total spending for each customer to identify high-value customers.
 Additionally, we labeled customers as churned (1) if they hadn’t made a purchase in the last 6 months, and not churned (0) otherwise.
 These features were importatnt for building an effective churn prediction model.

 #### Model Building:
-##### Clustering for Customer Segmentation:
+##### •Clustering for Customer Segmentation:
 In our project, we used K-Means Clustering to segment customers based on their RFM metrics.
 To determine the optimal number of clusters, we applied the Elbow Method and identified key segments.
 Since the data was multi-dimensional, we used PCA to reduce it to 2D, allowing us to visualize the clusters.
 The segmentation revealed four major customer groups:
 1.Champions: Frequent, high-value customers.( These are our most valuable customers who purchase frequently and spend a lot.)